Methodology

 Log Score

-Provides sharper discrimination between good and poor calibration than Brier scores.
-Particularly useful for detecting evaluators who are systematically overconfident in their clinical assessments.
+Sharper discrimination between good and poor calibration than the Brier score — particularly good at catching evaluators who are systematically overconfident in their clinical assessments.

 C-02: 86% point estimate but LCB 80% — below threshold